Repairs during Coronavirus FAQs

 Below are some of the most frequently asked questions (FAQs) around our repairs service:

 Our staff may need to enter your home to carry out a repair but will only do this if it is safe to do so.
-To protect the health and safety of our staff, yourself and anyone in your household, we are politely asking everyone to observe social distancing with our staff, both inside and outside your home, whether they are wearing a mask or not.
-Please see our repairs checklist for more information.
+Please see our Covid-19 page for more information.

 If this is the case, please let us know so that we can make alternative arrangements.
 Similarly, should one of our staff members be unwell, they won’t be at work.

-If your repair is an emergency, we would ask that you allow us access to your home so we can carry out the work and ensure that your home is safe.
+If your repair is an emergency or gas safety check, we would ask that you allow us access to your home so we can carry out the work and ensure that your home is safe.
 We will, however, listen to your concerns and work with you to find a suitable resolution.
 We also reserve the right not to enter a property if we do not feel it is safe to do so.

 The following are classed as emergency repairs: